Facing

 What

-do not eat game meat.
-Three products are used from the lion:
+Maasai do not eat game meat.
+They strictly depend on cows, sheep, and goats.
+Three products are used from a dead lion:

 the mane, tail and claws.
 The mane is beautifully

-beaded by women of the community, and given back to the hunter.
+beaded by village women and given back to the hunter.

-The mane is won over the head, only during special occasions.
+The mane is won over the head, only during special ceremonies.

-The mane helps warrior from far communities to identify the
+The mane helped warrior from far areas to identify the

 toughest warrior.